Dubai Miracle Garden: Maintenance

 The flowers are maintained by re-use of treated wastewater through a drip irrigation method with an average amount of 757082 L of water per day.
-According to the officials of Dubai Miracle Garden, the Dubai municipality retreats the grey water of the city and sends it directly to the garden.
+According to the officials of Dubai Miracle Garden, the Dubai municipality re-treats the grey water of the city and sends it directly to the garden.
 The garden again re-filters the water and converts it to high-quality water for its usage in the garden.
 The garden is only watered after it closes at night.

 Dubai Butterfly Garden

 In 2015, Dubai Miracle Garden opened the Dubai Butterfly Garden, the world's largest and the region's first indoor butterfly garden and sanctuary for over 15,000 butterflies from 26 species.